Kizime123/Takeoff-Toolhead/README.md

-# Takeoff-Toolhead-CLAMPS!
+# Takeoff-Toolhead-Clamps
 Is it about time to *takeoff* your current toolhead?
 Well your in the right spot!

 The **ONLY** fully open source SLM voron toolhead

-An SLM Toolhead using 3628s and [Chube](https://chubehotend.com) without any X loss!
-You will have some Y loss (17mm from hitting into the door) unless you have a click clack door, a v2.4 where you can move the bed or a 4040 based frame such as a doomcube.
+An SLM Toolhead using 3628s and [Chube](https://chubehotend.com) without any X loss.
+You will have some Y loss (17mm~ from hitting into the front door) unless you have a [clicyk clacky door](https://github.com/tanaes/whopping_Voron_mods/tree/main/clickyclacky_door), a v2.4 where you can move the bed back or a 4040 based frame such as a doomcube.

 > [!WARNING]
-> On tridents you need to cut your rear and front left leadscrew or use these https://www.printables.com/model/486638-voron-trident-z-steppers-spacers
+> On tridents you need to cut your rear and front left leadscrew or use [these](https://www.printables.com/model/486638-voron-trident-z-steppers-spacers) (recommended) or else you **will** lose travel

-## Luke's Laboratory is [selling kits for takeoff!](https://lukeslabonline.com/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!
+## Luke's Laboratory is [selling kits for takeoff!](https://lukeslabonline.com/products/takeoff-toolhead) I'll be getting a percentage of each sale.
+If you don't wanna wait/want to support me purchase from them!

-## 3Dkatten is [selling kits for takeoff!](https://3dkatten.se/en/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!
+## 3Dkatten is [selling kits for takeoff!](https://3dkatten.se/en/products/takeoff-toolhead) I'll be getting a percentage of each sale.
+If you don't wanna wait/want to support me purchase from them!

 Extruders Compatible: